-The REAL Most Wanted Scores From The Biggest Home Sale Of The Year
+The 29 REAL Most Wanted Scores From The Biggest Home Sale Of The Year

 We'll spare you the extra-extra-read-all-about-it introductions and skip right to the shopping point: Way Day, Wayfair's biggest annual home sale, is back.
 In addition to our impassioned coverage of the up-to-80%-off (plus free shipping!) event's best overall steals and WFH-office essentials (desks, chairs, the whole lot), we're also serving you the real most wanted deals.

 After studying anonymous shopping data about Refinery29 readers' top-shopped Wayfair buys alongside the site's top-rated bestsellers, we pulled out the shiniest home gems that are currently on super-sale for the next 48 hours (tick, tick).
 And, to add to that aforementioned realness, each of the popular goods ahead features an IRL picture that accompanies its brimming pool of rave customer reviews.
-Scroll on to shop our guide to Way Day's most strategic savings on the buys that savvy online shoppers really love.
+Scroll on to shop our guide to Way Day's most strategic savings on the buys that savvy online shoppers really love — including everything from very expensive looking area rugs to sleek MCM-style lounge chairs and small-space savvy desk setups (just to name a few).

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.